Acutis language manual

 Echoing values

-If you apply the props from the last section to this template:
+If you apply the data from the last section to this template:

 It renders: